eecavanna/curl-to-email/README.md

 Here is how those two parts are implemented in this repo:

-- The web server is implemented as a [Google Apps Script](https://www.google.com/script/start/) script
+- The web service is implemented as a [Google Apps Script](https://www.google.com/script/start/) deployed as a web app
-- The shell command is implemented as a [shell function](https://github.com/rothgar/mastering-zsh/blob/master/docs/helpers/functions.md) that uses `curl`
+- The shell command is implemented as a [shell function](https://github.com/rothgar/mastering-zsh/blob/master/docs/helpers/functions.md) that uses `curl` under the hood

-I use this tool to have my computer send me an email when it finishes doing something specific; for example, dumping a large database or running a long Python script.
+I use the tool to have my computer send me an email once it finishes doing something that takes a long time, such as dumping a database.

 ## Installation